fbpx

 If you’ve received a penalty charge notice, you can be pursued for up to six years for the payment.
 After that, the debt will then become statute barred, and a court wouldn’t even look at chasing you for the money that’s owed.
 However, the issuing authority is unlikely to ever let it get that far.
 In fact, most penalty charge notices are resolved within a month of it being issued.

 Remember that no good is going to come from ignoring your penalty charge notice, so you’re better off paying or appealing the ticket.
+And, we’ve created a free and easy to use parking ticket appeal letter template which will help you create an airtight appeal.

 Parking charge notice